-- 6.6 Goods and materials that have become waste will have been produced and transported usually using energy that was derived from fossil fuels and so resulting in carbon emissions.
-The carbon associated with this energy is known as 'embodied carbon' and when waste materials are disposed of, it is not only the materials that are wasted but also the energy and hence the associated embodied carbon cost.
-Vast amounts of energy have been used in the production of materials, e.g. steel, glass, concrete, used in buildings (including in their construction).
-Waste relating to development activity is therefore intrinsically linked to carbon emissions and associated climate change. - 6.7 It is increasingly acknowledged that even though older structures might not be as energy efficient during their use phase, the carbon footprint of constructing a new, energy efficient building may exceed any savings achieved during its operational phase, particularly where retrofitting measures to improve energy efficiency is possible. - 6.8 The quantity and the nature of waste resulting from built development relates directly to how a building is designed.
+- 6.6 Goods and materials that have become waste will have been produced and transported usually using energy that was derived from fossil fuels and resulting in carbon emissions.
+The carbon associated with this energy is known as 'embodied carbon' and when waste materials are disposed of, it is not only the materials that are wasted but also the energy with an associated embodied carbon cost).
+Vast amounts of energy have been used in the production of materials e.g. steel, glass, concrete, used in the buildings (and in their construction).
+Waste relating to development activity is therefore intrinsically linked to carbon emissions and associated climate change. - 6.7 It is increasingly acknowledged that even though older structures might not be as energy efficient during their use phase, the carbon footprint of constructing a new, energy efficient building may often exceed any savings achieved during its operational phase. - 6.8 The quantity and the nature of waste resulting from built development relates directly to how a building is designed.
 It is expected that proposals will be accompanied by an assessment that shows why the service, e.g. housing, provided by the development is genuinely needed and cannot be met in a way that does not involve demolition of existing buildings and/or the construction of new ones.
-Consideration of whether existing development can be refurbished and/or put to the required use should occur at the earliest design concept stage. - 6.9 The London Plan recognises that 'London should move to a more circular economy'.
-Policy SI 7 expects proposals for development which are of such a size and nature that they are referrable to the Mayor, to be 'net zero waste'.
-To demonstrate consistency with Policy SI 7, 'Circular Economy Statements' are required to be submitted with referrable applications.
-The London Plan supports boroughs who adopt lower thresholds for requiring Circular Economy Statements in their Local Plans.
-Lower thresholds are included in this Plan such that all proposals for major development should be accompanied by a Circular Economy Statement. - 6.10 A shift in mindset is needed to ensure that circular economy principles are integral to thinking around the provision of built development that is needed to meet society's needs.
-To that end, where it is practicable to do so and the health and safety of visitors can be safeguarded, major waste proposals are expected to provide opportunities to educate their employees and the local communities that they serve about the importance of moving towards a circular economy and how this can be achieved.
+Consideration of whether existing development can be refurbished and/or put to the required use should occur at the earliest design concept stage.
+To a certain extent, this principle of re-purposing existing development is enshrined in the national approach to permitted development that, in certain circumstances, allows offices to be redeveloped for use as housing. - 6.9 Where it is demonstrated that new development is necessary, issues needing consideration to ensure that the development is compatible with the circular economy, include: - the efficient use of land how well development is designed to ensure the use of the land where it is located is optimised; - the resilience of development i.e. will it last.
+This not only concerns sound construction but also relates to how easily a building can be adapted to meet different requirements over time; - how a building will be dismantled at the end of its life and whether components and materials can be easily reused and recycled; - consumption of materials, not just in construction but also in its use, and how renewable those materials are; - reduction of waste, through modular construction, project and materials management and procurement; - the management of waste arising from demolition and construction as high on the waste hierarchy as possible.
+This also relates to the materials used in construction, for example how easily surplus material can be re-used; - the design of the development to provide for waste which arises during its use and occupation to be managed in accordance with the waste hierarchy.